gofr-dev/gofr/docs/advanced-guide/http-authentication/page.md

 ## 3. OAuth 2.0
 OAuth 2.0 is the industry-standard protocol for authorization.
 It focuses on client developer simplicity while providing specific authorization flows for web applications, desktop applications, mobile phones, and living room devices.
-To know more about it refer [here](https://www.rfc-editor.org/rfc/rfc6749)
+To know more about it refer {% new-tab-link title="here" href="https://www.rfc-editor.org/rfc/rfc6749" /%}

 It involves sending the term `Bearer` trailed by the encoded token within the standard `Authorization` header.